 Some people suggest using the money for the cameras to hire more police instead.
 What’s your reaction to this idea?

+Both are important.
+The City Council approved hiring four new officers in the 2018-19 city budget.
 Having enough police officers on the ground is critical, but without access to information, we will always be at a disadvantage.
 Our goal is to use technology to help our officers keep the community safe in the most effective way possible.

 How common are license plate readers?